grub-n-go/grub-n-go.github.io/index.md

 ## Running the system

-Once the libraries are installed, you can run the application by invoking the "start" script in the [package.json file](https://github.com/ics-software-engineering/meteor-application-template-react/blob/master/app/package.json):
+Once the libraries are installed, you can run the application by invoking:

 ```
 $ meteor npm run start